granthughes1999/cellfinder_brainrender/README.md

 Note you may/likely need to retrain the cellfinder cell_classification network before procceding to with these analysis steps.
 Please check out my napari repository for how to accomplish network retraining.

-All the output data from this repository will be saved in a folder titled mouseid_completed_analysis.
+All the output data from this repository will be saved in a folder titled mouse_id_Completed_Analysis.
 This folder will be added to the cellfinder output folder that cellfinder created when you ran it (this should be the file path you use for cellfinder_output_path variable in updateME.py).

 # Before you can run these files
 ### Create Two Anaconda environments